Trismegiste/DokudokiBundle/README.md

 But when it comes to ODM, you loose the features of NoSQL and you don't have the features of a RDBMS, here are some :

- * rich document of MongoDB because the query generator sux
+ * No rich document of MongoDB because the query generator sux
- * schemaless of MongoDB because you freeze the model in classes
+ * No schemaless of MongoDB because you freeze the model in classes
- * speed of JOIN of RDBMS because you rely only on lazy loading
+ * No JOIN then you must rely on slow lazy loading
- * constraints of RDBMS (references and types) because there is none
+ * No constraints of RDBMS (references and types) because there is none
- * atomicity : the only atomicity in MongoDB is on one document
+ * No atomicity : the only atomicity in MongoDB is on one document

+In fact ODM is slow ORM without ACID : what is the point ?

 Remember, ORM is an emulation of an Object database (ODBMS) onto a RDBMS.
 The impedance is good because there is almost a bijection between table and a class